Ricardo Hernández

-Ricardo Hernández (born January 23, 1988) is a Venezuelan professional baseball player, who is currently with Nettuno Baseball City of the Italian Baseball League.
+Ricardo Hernández (born January 23, 1988) is a Venezuelan former professional baseball player.

 He signed as an amateur free agent with the Florida Marlins in 2006.
 After a year in the Venezuelan Summer League and another in the Dominican Summer League he moved to the U.S. and played for the Gulf Coast Marlins in 2008 and the Jupiter Hammerheads in 2009.
 He moved to Spain and joined the División de Honor de Béisbol.
 After winning the league championship in 2011 (with a record of 15-0 and a 0.82 ERA in 17 games) he jumped to the Italian Baseball League in 2012 to play for Danesi Nettuno.